Axiverse Lampposts: Initial conditions

 Anthropic considerations are especially tractable for axions because the prior on the dark matter abundance is set by the prior on the initial misalignment angles, $p(\theta_0)$, which is in turn determined by the inflationary history.
 Moreover, once an anthropic weight is specified, the same framework both quantifies the degree of tuning needed to obtain the observed $\Omega_{\rm cdm}$ and predicts how the dark matter energy density is distributed across the axions in the ensemble, directly shaping axion relic detection prospects.

 The rest of this section is organized as follows.
-In \Cref{subsec:anthropic-probability}, we review the ingredients entering $\mathcal P$: the inflationary prior $p(\theta_0)$ (and its dependence on $H_I$) and our choice of anthropic weight, taken to be the number of observers $N_{\rm obs}$.
+In \Cref{subsec:anthropic-probability}, we review the ingredients entering $\mathcal P$: the inflationary prior $p(\theta_0)$ (and its dependence on the scale of inflation $H_I$) and our choice of anthropic weight, taken to be the number of observers $N_{\rm obs}$.
 We then write $\mathcal P$ as an integral over misalignment angles and show in \Cref{subsec:relevant-axions} that, for hierarchical axiverses, it is dominated by the subset of axions with sufficiently large typical energy densities, motivating a definition of ``relevant'' axions.
 We review the result of Ref.~\cite{Arvanitaki:2010sy} in the limit where all axions are relevant, and then generalize to arbitrary (long) inflation and hierarchical spectra by counting only the relevant subset of axions.
-We find that lowering $H_I$ can substantially weaken the exponential suppression of $\mathcal P$, and that axion mixing can further enhance anthropic probabilities.
+We find that lowering $H_I$ substantially weakens the exponential suppression of $\mathcal P$ with $N$, and that axion mixing further enhances anthropic probabilities.
 Implications for relic abundances, including the emergence of an anthropic plateau and the parametric suppression of heavy-axion contributions, are discussed in \cref{sec:results}.